Essential Works

 Photo by Geloy Concepcion 2023.

-In this new project, the artists are unplugged, thinking out loud and articulating the challenges and possibilities of reinvention in the midst of multiple pandemics & the spiritual world crises.
+In this live performance project, the artists are unplugged, thinking out loud and articulating the challenges and possibilities of reinvention in the midst of multiple pandemics & the spiritual world crises.
 The performance includes new texts written during the past two years combined with “classics” from Gómez-Peña’s own living archives.

 Artist Statement by Gómez-Peña: